thecrabsterchief/Federated-Learning-meets-Homomorphic-Encryption/README.md

 ## Proposed solution

-### How to solve decentralized data in Machine learning challenge?
+### How to solve decentralized data challenge in machine learning?

 Federated learning (also known as collaborative learning) is a machine learning technique that trains an algorithm via multiple independent sessions, each using its own dataset.
 This approach stands in contrast to traditional centralized machine learning techniques where local datasets are merged into one training session, as well as to approaches that assume that local data samples are identically distributed